kylekoza/poptombox/README.md

-# poptombox
+# POP to mbox
-Download a POP mailbox to mbox
+Download a mailbox via POP and store it as an mbox